 A16, aka Adventure 16: Andy Drollinger, began in Southern California in late 1950s.
 Drollinger perfected perhaps the first truly effective hip-carry pack system.
-Mic Mead and his son have run the company since about 1970.
+Mic Mead and his son have run the company since about 1970, closed up their long-running stores in about 2020.
 G

 Akers of Maine, Alfa boots and more: I am including Leon Akers, (Akers of Maine) because he was one of the very first to popularize cross-country skiing in America; in 1967 his store was virtually the only place in the USA where we at the University of Oregon Outdoor Program were able to purchase the gear that allowed us to begin the cross-country ski program!.(interview with Bob Woodward)....
 Among those gear brands, and still existent today, is "Odlo" of Norway.
 Others were Jarvinnen skiis, and Alfa boots.